textbook/known-for-api/README.md

 `manifest.yml` and `runtime.txt` have been provided to make launching the API into Cloud Foundry trivial.
 Simply configure the appropriate endpoint, org and space then `cf push` from the app root to get it going.
+For testing purposes you could use e.g. [PCF Dev] to create a local CF.

 ### Docker